SAP/openui5-docs/docs/Terminologies_eba8d25.md

 There are three ways to specify which terminologies should be activated in your application.
 A list of active terminologies must be provided in each case.
 Attention must be paid to the order in which the active terminologies are given.
 The terminology with the highest priority comes first.

 The list of active terminologies can be any subset of the terminologies defined in the `manifest.json`.
-For example, only `travel` could be activated from the available terminologies `sports`, `travel` and `services` that are defined in the manifest.
+For example, only `travel` could be activated from the available terminologies `sports`, `travel`, and `services` that are defined in the manifest.
 In case terminologies are provided for which no content is available, nothing will happen.

 In the examples below, the terminology `travel` has the highest priority as it is given as the first argument in this list \[ `travel`, `services`\].
-According to this list and the configuration above, the `appvar2` bundle \("travel-bicycles"\) overrides/enhances the content of the `appvar1` bundle \("travel-vehicles"\), the `i18n.terminologies.travel.properties` file and the main resource bundle including the `services` bundle.
+According to this list and the configuration above, the `appvar2` bundle \("travel-bicycles"\) overrides/enhances the content of the `appvar1` bundle \("travel-vehicles"\), the `i18n.terminologies.travel.properties` file, and the main resource bundle including the `services` bundle.

 ***

 #### Activate Terminologies via the API

 The most relevant option is to pass the list of active terminologies as an array of strings to the factory functions of the `sap.ui.core.Component`.
-In case of nested components the active terminologies will be inherited from the owner component.
+In case of nested components, the active terminologies will be inherited from the owner component.

  For more information and additional usage instructions, see the [API Reference: `sap.ui.core.Component.create`](https://openui5.hana.ondemand.com/#/api/sap.ui.core.Component%23methods/sap.ui.core.Component.create).